Extended Hamiltonian thermodynamics and Carroll contractions of AdS black holes: Clock normalization and the Lorentzian endpoint

 \section{Clock normalization and the Lorentzian endpoint}

-The strict Carroll limit described above shows that the original Lorentzian generator \(\partial_t\) collapses to a zero-norm direction.
-We can avoid this collapse by renormalizing the time generator.
+The strict Carroll limit described above shows that the original Lorentzian generator \(\partial_t\) collapses to a zero-norm direction, as expected for Carrollian black-hole limits with degenerate time flow \cite{Ecker:2023uwm,Tadros:2024}.
+A finite normalization is obtained by renormalizing the time generator.
 We introduce a family of normalized time translations